rach-id/Simple-Decentralized-App/README.md

         - Takes you to page with a form to fill to add the object

 ### Progress:
-- Exchange contract partly working: Not sure if the money gets transfered (doesnt) ...
-Error: "VM Exception while processing transaction: revert"
+- Exchange contract partly working: Not sure if the money gets transfered (Does but we should specify how much in the code) ...
+VM Exception while processing transaction: revert (solved)

 - When adding item ...
 Out of Gas occurs : Solved

 - Metamask Problem: After getting the instance of web3.. i cant get the account iam using ==> Transactions not working .. (line15, 16 should be in the else ...
 ToBe Fixed)

+- Specifying how much eth to send with the transaciton (line 102 app.js) and how much gas (line 102, 119 app.js)

 ### Version2?
 - Make it similar to EBay.
 Post what you want, people will bid on it and then you can sell after sometime.